akka/akka/akka-docs/src/main/paradox/typed/guide/tutorial_4.md

 ### Handling the registration request

-A device group actor must either reply to the request with the `ActorRef` of an existing child, or it should create one.
+A device group actor must either reply to the request with the @apidoc[typed.ActorRef] of an existing child, or it should create one.
 To look up child actors by their device IDs we will use a `Map`.

 Add the following to your source file: